Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mitch Haniger and the San Francisco Giants hit the field on Monday at Oracle Park against Rich Hill, who is starting for the Pittsburgh Pirates.
-First pitch will be at 5:05 PM ET for the first game of a three-game series.
+Johan Oviedo takes the mound for the Pittsburgh Pirates on Tuesday at Oracle Park against Michael Conforto and the San Francisco Giants.
+First pitch is at 9:45 PM ET for the second game of a three-game series.

-The Giants have been listed as -145 moneyline favorites for this matchup against the Pirates (+120).
-San Francisco is favored on the run line (-1.5).
-The game's over/under has been set at 8.5 runs.
+The Giants are listed as -145 moneyline favorites in this matchup with the Pirates (+120).
+San Francisco is the run-line favorite (-1.5).
+The over/under for the game has been listed at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.